Main Content

 collapse all

-Coded UL-SCH LLR soft bits, specified as a real-valued column vector.
-If the input argument cw is empty, then the output argument culsch is also empty.
 The output data type of culsch matches that of the input argument cw.

 Data Types: single | double

-Coded HARQ-ACK LLR soft bits, specified as a real-valued column vector.
+Coded HARQ-ACK LLR soft bits, returned as a real-valued column vector.
 If the input argument cw is empty, then the output argument cack is also empty.
 The output data type of cack matches that of the input argument cw.

 Data Types: single | double

-Coded CSI part 1 LLR soft bits, specified as a real-valued column vector.
+Coded CSI part 1 LLR soft bits, returned as a real-valued column vector.
 If the input argument cw is empty, then the output argument ccsi1 is also empty.
 The output data type of ccsi1 matches that of the input argument cw.

 Data Types: single | double

-Coded CSI part 2 LLR soft bits, specified as a real-valued column vector.
+Coded CSI part 2 LLR soft bits, returned as a real-valued column vector.
 If the input argument cw is empty, then the output argument ccsi2 is also empty.
 The output data type of ccsi2 matches that of the input argument cw.

 Data Types: single | double